mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

 ## Citation Information
 This repository contains the code and dataset used for the paper given below.
 Please cite the paper if you use the code here as part of a published research project.

-*A. Mueez, “A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space”, 2020 IEEE Region 10 Symposium (TENSYMP), 5-7 June, Dhaka, Bangladesh.
-In press.*
+*A. Mueez, "A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space," 2020 IEEE Region 10 Symposium (TENSYMP), 2020, pp. 1729-1733*

 The presentation for this paper can be found [here](https://youtu.be/TQqIDKwov_Ms).